Oil Paint

-Or simply called "Oil," it is the process of painting where pigments are suspended in oil.
-Oil may also be used as a medium to apply the paint.
-Light passes through the rich tone-enhancing glazes of an oil painting to the canvas and is refracted back to the viewer's eye.
+Also called "Oil" or "Oils," is a painting process in which pigments are suspended in and dried with linseed oil.
+Light passes through the rich tone-enhancing glazes of an oil painting to the canvas and is refracted back to the viewer's eye, creating luminous artworks.

 Overview